Applied Behavioral Approaches

 • How much ABA therapy does my child need?

-How much ABA therapy a child needs cannot be determined prior to the initial evaluation because ABA is customized for each child.
-Every child comes with their own unique strengths, needs, and preferences; therefore, they have their treatment plans and no two children’s ABA sessions will be the same.
+How much ABA therapy a child needs cannot be determined prior to the initial evaluation because ABA is customized for each individual.
+Every child comes with their own unique strengths, needs, and preferences; therefore, they have their treatment plans and no two children's ABA sessions will be the same.

 • Do you provide in-home ABA services?